Dear New Insurance Company,

-His doctor knows that once we finally found the right medication that for the first time my son began to speak in sentences.
+His doctor knows that once we finally found the right medication that for the first time, my son began to speak in sentences.
 She knows I finally I heard the words, “I love you.”
 She knows that the right medication caused his self-injurious and aggressive behaviors to lessen.
 She knows that he finally began to eat again.
 She knows that he began to progress rapidly in his speech and ABA therapy.
-She knows that for the first time my son was able to sit in my lap and listen to a story.
+She knows that for the first time, my son was able to sit in my lap and listen to a story.
 She knows that the right medication brought my son back to me.
-You couldn’t possibly know any of this because if you did there is no way you could look me or my son in the eyes and tell us you were not going to cover this medication.
+You couldn’t possibly know any of this because if you did, there is no way you could look my son or me in the eyes and tell us you were not going to cover this medication.
 His link to life.

 I spoke with at least 6 people over two days before I reached a resolution with you.
 You eventually said you’d cover the medication but not in the form my son was prescribed.
 He had to switch from a dissolvable tablet to a liquid.
 Great!
 But why did it take hours and days on the phone with you to come to a solution?
-You that I pay a very high premium to in hope that I can trust you.
+You that I pay a very high premium to in the hope that I can trust you.
 Aren’t you supposed to be an advocate for my family?
 Aren’t you supposed to help?
-Why is it that I am having to constantly jump through hoops ablaze and painstakingly peel away layers of red tape to get my son the services and medications he needs?
+Why is it that I have to continually jump through hoops ablaze and painstakingly peel away layers of red tape to get my son the services and medications he needs?

 I feel like you try to make things so difficult so that I’ll just go away.
 I am an Autism Mama.
 I am going nowhere.